smartschat/cort/README.md

 have different background colors.
 Additionally mentions in reference entities have a yellow border, while mentions in system entities have a blue border.

+The visualization relies on [jQuery](https://jquery.org/) and [jsPlumb](http://www.jsplumb.org/).
+The libraries are contained in our toolkit.

 ### Plotting